 Try adding a little asafoetida (also called Hing) when you cook with legumes.
-Although this Asian spice is a little bit smelly in its raw form, asafoetida releases a mellow garlic-like flavour when it’s heated.
-More importantly, it helps to break down the culprit fermentable carbohydrates in legumes which cause gas and bloating.
+Although this Asian spice is a little bit smelly in its raw form, asafoetida releases a mellow garlic-like flavor when it’s heated.
+More importantly, it helps to break down the culprit, fermentable carbohydrates, in legumes which cause gas and bloating.

 TAKE-HOME TIP: Add a teaspoon (or more if you like the taste) of asafoetida when cooking with legumes.

 Probiotics are excellent for digestive health.
 Without a good supply of friendly probiotic bacteria in our gut, we cannot absorb food optimally or keep the lining of our bowel in vital shape.
 Our immune function may suffer as well.

 While probiotics are wonderful, they work best if you have a good prebiotic intake.
 Prebiotics are essentially the food and nourishment for probiotic bacteria and help our friendly gut bacteria to thrive.

 Prebiotics are found in a wide range of natural foods including oats, certain legumes, cooked and cooled rice, bananas, pectin and garlic.

 TAKE-HOME TIP: Make sure you are eating plenty of fruit, veggies, grains and legumes on a regular basis to support probiotic bacteria.

 Having a nutritious diet is fantastic, but you may not be reaping the maximum health benefits if you’re not sleeping properly.

 Studies show that lack of sleep can adversely affect our metabolism and contribute to weight issues.
 We are also more likely to make unhealthy food choices to provide a quick energy fix when we are tired.
 And who feels like exercising when you’re sleep deprived?